Monthly CRM automation support

 Not included

-• Unlimited tasks or instant emergency coverage.
+• Unlimited tasks, guaranteed task volume, or instant emergency coverage.

 • Ad management, copywriting, or creative production unless separately scoped.